ethan2717/drive-the-vote/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+You can still demo the website and rideshare simulator without following the steps below simply by opening index.html in the `resources/static` directory.
+However, functionality such as email and ChatGPT will not be functional.

-To get a local copy up and running follow these simple steps.
+To utilise the backend API, follow these simple steps.

 ### Prerequisites